shane0/shane0.github.io/docs/maranasati.md

 The specific instructions for maranasati meditation can vary depending on the specific tradition and the teacher, but here is a general outline of the practice:

-Find a quiet and comfortable place to sit where you won't be disturbed.
+- Find a quiet and comfortable place to sit where you won't be disturbed.

-Establish a stable and relaxed posture, with your back straight and your body relaxed.
+- Establish a stable and relaxed posture, with your back straight and your body relaxed.

-Focus your attention on the breath and bring your mind to a state of calm and clarity.
+- Focus your attention on the breath and bring your mind to a state of calm and clarity.

-Start to contemplate the reality of death and impermanence.
+- Start to contemplate the reality of death and impermanence.
 This may involve reflecting on your own mortality, or on the impermanence of all things, including the body and material possessions.

-Allow yourself to fully experience the feelings that arise during the contemplation.
+- Allow yourself to fully experience the feelings that arise during the contemplation.
 This may include feelings of fear, sadness, or uncertainty, but try to maintain an open and accepting attitude towards these emotions.

-Reflect on the teachings of the Buddha, especially on the Four Noble Truths and the Three Universal Truths, and how these relate to your experience of death and impermanence.
+- Reflect on the teachings of the Buddha, especially on the Four Noble Truths and the Three Universal Truths, and how these relate to your experience of death and impermanence.

-Continuously bring your mind back to the contemplation whenever it becomes distracted.
+- Continuously bring your mind back to the contemplation whenever it becomes distracted.

-When the meditation is finished, take a few moments to return to the present moment and to reflect on the insights and experiences gained during the practice.
+- When the meditation is finished, take a few moments to return to the present moment and to reflect on the insights and experiences gained during the practice.

 It's important to approach maranasati meditation with respect and humility, and to maintain a strong foundation in ethics and mindfulness practices, as this type of meditation can be challenging and may require a certain level of maturity and understanding.
-It's also important to seek guidance from a qualified teacher to ensure that you are practicing in a safe and effective manner.

 ## which traditions practice maranasati